2001 Belgian Grand Prix

 Burti was kept in hospital with facial bruising and a concussion until 10 September; his accident helped enhance helmet safety.
-The race result allowed Coulthard to further his Drivers' Championship advantage over the second Ferrari driver of Rubens Barrichello by four points in second position.
-Barrichello in turn moved another two points clear of fourth-placed Ralf Schumacher.
-In the World Constructors' Championship, McLaren in second moved further ahead of Williams in third by nine points as Jordan passed British American Racing (BAR) for fifth with three races left in the season.
+The race result allowed Coulthard to further his World Drivers' Championship advantage over the second Ferrari driver of Rubens Barrichello by four championship points in second position.
+Barrichello in turn moved another two championship points clear of fourth-placed Ralf Schumacher.
+In the World Constructors' Championship, McLaren in second moved further ahead of Williams in third by nine championship points as Jordan passed British American Racing (BAR) for fifth with three races left in the season.